florentchandelier/WealthManagement/README.md

 Furthermore, **to preserve the confidentiality of personal financial information**, a *fictional financial situation* will be used from sourcing files in the [*FictionalFinancialSituation* directory](https://github.com/florentchandelier/WealthManagement/tree/master/StandaloneTesting/FictionalFinancialSituation), containing fictional Income sources, house value, mortgage rates and so on.
 As such, by duplicating such directory into a private one, one may be able to protect his/her financial information while benefiting from, and contributing to the project.

+See major changes in the [CHANGELOG](../blob/master/ChangeLog.md) *WIP for automatic generation from git-bash*

 ### DIR ~ StandaloneTesting
 Contains R-scripts for **SINGLE PURPOSE INVESTIGATIONS** of specific investment strategies (such as the Smith Manoeuvre).
 The objective is to get a feel for different strategies prior further work.